Jonjoe/mentoring-react-qualification/stage-5/README.md

       ...
     ...
 ```
+If you get lost please see the code folder for a working example

 ## Outcomes
 - Understand AAA
 - Understand how to use snapshots\
 - Understand how to write production code that's easily testable

 ## Resources
 - [AAA Testing Pattern](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80)